 Rules for training at home:

-• Be prepared.
+- Be prepared.
 Have your treats, such as soft stinky treats ready and decide what you are going to work on before you begin.

-• Keep it short, keep it happy and always end on a successful and positive note.
+- Keep it short, keep it happy and always end on a successful and positive note.
 A session that ends with both of you happy is a successful session.

 The Training session.

 Get your treats ready.
 Positive reinforcement methods require positive reinforcements.
-Treats should be small, soft and something your puppy is willing to work for.
+Treats should be small, soft and something your dog is willing to work for.
 You can put treats in a bowl on a table; put them in your pocket or in a waist bag.

-Help your puppy choose the position you want, by luring or by limiting his/her choices, and reward him/her when he/she gets it right.
+Pick a few obedience positions to work on before you begin.
+Help your puppy/dog choose the position you want, by luring or by limiting his/her choices, and reward him/her when he/she gets it right.
 He/she cannot succeed if you are not clear in your own mind on what you want.
 For your next training session, pick different obedience exercises to work on, keep changing the routine.
-This keeps it interesting for both you and your puppy.
+This keeps it interesting for both you and your puppy/dog.
 Avoid making training sessions into repetitive exercise drills.

 Keep it short, keep it happy and always end on a high note.
 A good training session has a beginning, middle and an end.

 If you are getting frustrated, try again later continuing will do more harm than good.
-What is most important is that both you and your puppy enjoy the process, so you are motivated to train again the next day.
+What is most important is that both you and your puppy/dog enjoy the process, so you are motivated to train again the next day.

 - If confused, make sure you reward immediately you have the success you are attempting to achieve and that you reward for the same behaviour each time.

 - If disinterested, try better/different treats or in a place with fewer distractions.
-Have you recently fed your puppy and therefore he/she is not hungry?
+Have you recently fed your dog and therefore he/she is not hungry?